Skip to Main Content

 Remember your readers.
 You are trying to build a bridge of shared concerns.
 Anticipate their hesitancy, apprehension, or potential opposition to your idea, and address their concerns with respect.

-You will be required to attend a short (10-minute) conference with me about your progress (questions, problems, etc.) on this paper.
-A conference schedule will be set up.
+You will be required to attend a short (10-15-minute) Zoom conference with me about your progress (questions, problems, etc.) on this paper.
+A conference schedule will be set up via Zoom with a link to my Zoom room on D2L).

 What's a Rogerian Argument?